-9. BF Adventure will ensure that all disclosure information is securely stored under sole control and separate to individual staff files.
+BF Adventure will ensure that all disclosure information is securely stored under sole control and separate to individual staff files.

-10. BF Adventure will accept an existing DBS search for new employees and volunteers (completed within the last 6 months) but only as a temporary measure whilst a new enhanced DBS search is undertaken and only in combination with two positive references.
+BF Adventure will accept an existing DBS search for new employees and volunteers (completed within the last 6 months) but only as a temporary measure whilst a new enhanced DBS search is undertaken and only in combination with two positive references.
 Pending receipt of a new DBS search, the new employee may be allowed to work alongside children and vulnerable adults but only alongside another Instructor.

-11. In accordance with the DBS Code of Practice, DBS searches will only be retained after commencement of employment or volunteering, for a period deemed necessary subject to a maximum of 6 months.
+In accordance with the DBS Code of Practice, DBS searches will only be retained after commencement of employment or volunteering, for a period deemed necessary subject to a maximum of 6 months.
 A record of the DBS certificate number and date of issue will remain permanently on file.

-Full Time Staff/Casual Part Time Staff/Volunteers
+9.8.1 Full Time Staff / Casual Part Time Staff / Volunteers

-12. On receipt of the DBS report, the original will be inspected by the centre manager and the outcome reported to the CEO.
+On receipt of the DBS report, the original will be inspected by the centre manager and the outcome reported to the CEO.

-13. All completed DBS disclosures (clear and not clear) will be signed off as 'accepted' or 'not accepted' based on the content / risk.
-These signed documents will contain the following information:
+All completed DBS disclosures (clear and not clear) will be signed off as 'accepted' or 'not accepted' based on the content / risk.
+This will be recorded on Cinolla and will contain the following information:

-- a.
-Candidate name
+- o Candidate name

-- b.
-Disclosure reference number
+- o Disclosure reference number

-- c.
-Date the disclosure was received
+- o Date the disclosure was received

-- d.
-Whether the staff member in question is or is not suitable to work at BF Adventure
+- o Whether the staff member in question is or is not suitable to work at BF Adventure

-- e.
-Action plan, if appropriate
+- o Action plan, if appropriate

-- 14. All clear checks will be signed by a manager and the CEO
+All clear checks will be signed by a manager and the CEO.

-15. Any disclosures containing anomalies or entry content will be reviewed by a minimum of 2 managers and a trustee, an assessment undertaken using the considerations above.
+Any disclosures containing anomalies or entry content will be reviewed by a minimum of 2 managers and a trustee, an assessment undertaken using the considerations above.
 Measures may also put in place to manage and reduce risk in certain situations.

-16. Any DBS disclosures that indicate that the applicant is barred from working with children and adults will automatically be discounted from working at BF Adventure.
-If service is broken for a period of more than 3 months then a fresh enhanced DBS check is to be undertaken
+Any DBS disclosures that indicate that the applicant is barred from working with children and adults will automatically be discounted from working at BF Adventure.
+If service is broken for a period of more than 3 months, then a fresh enhanced DBS check is to be undertaken.

-17. DBS results will be stored centrally in the DBS folder.
+DBS results will be stored centrally in the DBS folder and recorded on Cinolla.

-18. DBS checks will be renewed every 3 years until Independent Safeguarding Authority provides new procedures of Disclosure and Barring.
+DBS checks will be renewed every 3 years until Independent Safeguarding Authority provides new procedures of Disclosure and Barring.
 This is an additional safeguard introduced by BF Adventure although guidance from the Safeguarding Children Team at Cornwall Council, it is not necessary to undertake any subsequent DBS check.